 Discover Mikumi National Park

 Located between the Uluguru Mountains and the Lumango range, Mikumi National Park has a wide variety of wildlife that is easy to spot and well-acclimatized for game viewing.
-Its proximity to Dar es Salaam and the amount of wildlife that live within its borders makes Mikumi National Park a popular option for weekend visitors from the city, or for business visitors who don’t have long to spend on an extended safari itinerary.
+Its proximity to Dar es Salaam and the amount of wildlife that live within its borders make Mikumi National Park a popular option for weekend visitors from the city, or for business visitors who don’t have long to spend on an extended safari itinerary.

 The road continues to Ruaha National Park, another great park in Tanzania.
 Not only is Mikumi a great place for ‘getting your eye in’ on game drives, but it is also a fantastically colourful place.
-The open grasslands stretching out before you change through the spectrum of orange and yellows throughout the day – a photographers paradise!
+The open grasslands stretching out before you change through the spectrum of orange and yellows throughout the day – a photographer’s paradise!

 Mikumi National Park is stunning in the early morning and late afternoons when its panoramic views are enhanced by the light and its wildlife is at its most active.
 Game drives around the Kisingura Circuit, Hippo Pools, and Vuma Hill are among the most rewarding.

-Why Go on safari in Mikumi National Park
+Why go on safari in Mikumi National Park

 The gentle foothills and vast miombo woodland savanna in the southern parts of the park are quite spectacular.
 Perhaps most unique to Mikumi are its African Wild Dog population and its large eland population.
-The largest member of the antelope family cuts a striking figure as it grazes on the open fields, and the park’s huge array of bird life (over 400 species) make it a birder’s paradise as well.
+The largest member of the antelope family cuts a striking figure as it grazes on the open fields, and the park’s huge array of bird life (over 400 species) makes it a birder’s paradise as well.

 Mikumi National Park Entry Fees

-Mikumi National Park Entrance fee
+Mikumi National Park Entrance Fee

 Below are the Mikumi National Park entry fees for 2024